Posted in 1990-1999, Film Review

 Speaking of said final act, though there is tension right right throughout the film, particularly during a gritty gun battle in a residential block.
 The finale is where the tension is really turned up to maximum and the whole story comes to a head.
 Right up to this point, you had never actually witnessed the murders be carried out on screen, only the very bloody and unpleasant aftermath of each crime scene.
 Yet all that changes, and the whole plan of our mystery serial killer comes full circle.
 It’s so unexpected, delivering one of the best twists in cinematic history and providing the viewer with an ending that is more than likely to leave them reeling.

 It’s shocking and bold storytelling combined with meticulously crafted film-making.
 Thus, credit where credit is due to Fincher and screenwriter Andrew Kevin Walker for creating not just an ending that surely ranks up there with one of the very best ever put to screen.
-For creating a chilling tale that won’t be leaving your mind in any hurry, and one that ensures you will never hear the sentence “what’s in the box?” in the same way ever again.
+For creating a chilling tale that won’t be leaving your mind in any hurry, and one that ensures you will never hear the sentence “What’s in the box?” in the same way ever again.

 Dark, brutal and uncompromising storytelling, with great performances from Pitt and Freeman, and a masterfully executed ending all equal one of the best films of all time.